Task Parallel Library : 1 of n

 So

-guess what......Yes that's right, we have to learn how to handle problems (aka Exception
+guess what......Yes that's right, we have to learn how to handle problems (aka Exceptions) that can

 that, I just wanted to talk about one thing that may or may not be obvious to